Oneida Community

 The community's original 87 members grew to 172 by February 1850, 208 by 1852, and 306 by 1878.
 There were smaller Noyesian communities in Wallingford, Connecticut; Newark, New Jersey; Putney and Cambridge, Vermont.
 The branches were closed in 1854 except for the Wallingford branch, which operated until the 1878 tornado devastated it.

 The Oneida Community dissolved in 1881, converting itself to a joint-stock company.
-This eventually became the silverware company Oneida Limited.
+This eventually became the silverware company Oneida Limited, one of the largest in the world.

 Structure

 Even though the community only reached a maximum population of about 300, it had a complex bureaucracy of 27 standing committees and 48 administrative sections.

 All community members were expected to work, each according to their abilities.
 Women tended to do many of the domestic duties.
 Although more skilled jobs tended to remain with an individual member (the financial manager, for example, held his post throughout the life of the community), community members rotated through the more unskilled jobs, working in the house, the fields, or the various industries.
 As Oneida thrived, it also began to hire outsiders to work in these positions.
 They were a major employer in the area, with approximately 200 employees by 1870.

-Secondary industries included manufacturing leather travel bags, weaving palm frond hats, construction of rustic garden furniture, game traps, and tourism.
+Secondary industries included manufacturing leather travel bags, weaving palm frond hats, construction of rustic garden furniture, and tourism.
+One member, Canadian Sewell Newhouse, invented and patented the Oneida trap, which was popular among trappers at the time.
 Silverware manufacturing began in 1877, relatively late in the community's life, and still exists.